Project 444: The Sgt. Don Corp Memorial Family Shoot

 Officer McDowell has served his local community for the past eight years while working as a patrol officer with a suburban police department.
 He is actively involved with the police department as a self-defense instructor, swat team member, chemical munitions instructor, medical first responder instructor, k-9 decoy demonstrator and Honor Guard member.
 He was named Officer of the Year in 2011.
 In 2013, Officer McDowell was honored by the governor for saving the life of an unconscious teenager while responding to a vehicle fire.

-Veterans returning from war who are looking for a job:
+Veterans returning from service who are looking for a job:

 We work with families and non-profit organizations to help families with children diagnosed with a terminal or life-threatening illness so they’ll have tangible heirloom photographs.
-We also offer maternity sessions for non-surviving pregnancies.
+Darcy also offers maternity sessions for non-surviving pregnancies.
 These pro bono sessions are no cost to the family.
-We prefer to do these in a natural setting away from the hospital whenever your loved one is healthy enough, but we will come to your home, hospital or hospice if need be.
+We prefer to do these in a natural setting away from the hospital whenever your loved one is healthy enough, but we will come to your home, hospital, or hospice if need be.
 Having spent a great deal of time in the Neonatal ICU and time in hospice with our own loved ones we are familiar with the importance of not exposing your loved one to germs.
-We can shoot masked, if needed.
-We know how important these images are for you and for your family, and we’re honored to create these cherished images for you.
+We can shoot masked if needed.
+We know how important these memories are for you and for your family, and we’re honored to create these cherished images for you.